“Can supplements help with ADHD?”

 impulsivity

-Impulsivity in ADHD is characterized by a shortened pause between impulse and action: a bright flash that leads immediately to behaviour before you can fully consider it.
+Impulsivity describes a group of traits.
+In ADHD, it is characterized by a shortened pause between impulse and action: a bright flash that leads immediately to behaviour before you can fully consider it.
 Impulsivity shows up in different forms: verbal (blurting out, interrupting), emotional (expressing strong feelings immediately), decision-making (choosing immediate rewards over delayed ones), and motor (acting on physical urges).

 inattentive

-Inattentive is one of the ADHD subtypes, also known as the distracted type.
+Inattentive traits are a trait cluster that represents one of the ADHD subtypes, also known as the distracted type.
 Inattentive traits include daydreaming, forgetfulness (not remembering the question while answering, forgetting things at home, following instructions with multiple sub-tasks), and difficulty focusing on a task that’s not engaging enough.

 inertia